alphagov/magna-charta/README.md

 Documentation is on Github Pages, which means we can show you live graphs, rather than screenshots.
 [Read the documentation and examples](http://alphagov.github.com/magna-charta/).

+## Browser Support

+Working in:

+- Safari 6
+- Chrome
+- Firefox
+- IE9
+- IE8
+- Opera
+- iPad Safari ( toggle functionality doesn't work )
+- Chrome, Android 4.2 ( toggle functionality doesn't work )

+By default, we disable the plugin and revert to standard tables for IE<8.

 ## Contributing

 You're going to need Node, npm and Grunt (`npm install -g grunt`) to work on Magna Charta.